FlorianS4/project_4_django/TESTING.md

         * The user can read blogs from other users.

-- I'm looking for a new game to play and hope to find inspiration on this site.
+- I want to play a new game and hope to find inspiration.

         * The user can read blogs and look for a game they would like.

 Returning User:

-- I want to write my own reviews and provide my own thoughts about a game i like.
+- I want to write my own reviews and provide my own thoughts about a game I like.

         * The user can write their own blogs, they just need to be looged in.